 |Average Wait Time||9 Seconds||1 Minute 21 Seconds|

-Probably what Nextiva is most known before, right behind their innovation, is their award winning support.
-They boast on their own webpage that Nextiva answers 95% of both sales and support calls by the second ring, with little or no hold time.
+Probably what Nextiva is most known before, right behind their innovation, is their award-winning support– just take a look at these Nextiva reviews.
+Nextiva boasts on its own webpage that it answers 95% of both sales and support calls by the second ring, with little or no hold time.
 Nextiva also promotes they will offer completely customized solutions to help any business.
-But the real focus is their support, of course with the traditional options and newer self service offerings.
+But the real focus is their support, of course with the traditional options and newer self-service offerings.

-Thankfully RingCentral also strives to offer the best support possible for all of their users, just like Nextiva, with their massive Customer Care Center.
+Thankfully RingCentral also strives to offer the best support possible for all of its users, just like Nextiva, with its massive Customer Care Center.
 Contact support through online chat, of course calling or emailing support, or even asking the community on the RingCentral community forums.
 One level of service that RingCentral ultimately does provide over Nextiva is the ability to open a case online.

 But RingCentral themselves also offer an entire medley of resources with video tutorials, a helpful FAQ, tutorial list, product documentation archive, and even professional training courses.

 Verdict: Nextiva – While both are very comparable when it comes to resources, and RingCentral does go the extra mile with their Customer Care Center and the idea of opening up support to the community with an official forum is a great idea.
 However, Nextiva is very, very well known for its award-winning customer service, and that does count for something.
 At the end of the day, what really matters with support and service is the ability to actually solve the issue, and have a customer turn away happy.